-The approach used in this report to evaluate operating performance for laboratory analytical instruments in Taiwan is called "vertical analysis."
-For those unfamiliar with this type of analysis, frequently taught in graduate schools of business, the reader is recommended Jae K. Shim and Joel G. Siegel's recent book titled Financial Management.
-In their discussion of financial statement analysis and ratios, Skim and Siegel (p.
+The approach used in this report to evaluate operating performance for measuring and testing instruments for electricity and electrical signals in Taiwan is called "vertical analysis."
+For those unfamiliar with this type of analysis, frequently taught in graduate schools of business, the reader is recommended Jae K. Shim and Joel G. Siegel's recent book titled Financial Management.1 In their discussion of financial statement analysis and ratios, Skim and Siegel (p.
 42-43), describe common-size statement (vertical analysis) as follows: